Are dates and numbers in Spanish going to throw us some curveballs like in French? Or do they follow the kind of pattern we’re used to in English?

 |21:45||It’s nine forty-five p.m.
 It’s quarter to 10 at night||Son las veintiuno cuarenta y cinco.
 Son las diez menos cuarto de la noche.
 Falta un cuarto para las diez de la noche.
 Es un cuarto para las diez de la noche.
 Son un cuarto para las diez de la noche.|

-How to talk about or write the date in Spanish
+How to Say and Write the Date in Spanish

 Although the US-style month-day-year format is sometimes used in Puerto Rico and the Philippines, the overwhelming majority of Spanish speakers around the world use day-month-year.
 In Spain and parts of the Caribbean, year-month-day is sometimes written out numerically, in order to avoid confusion when communicating internationally.